freeanime/freeanime.tv/README.md

 - [code-spell-checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

+We use the Airbnb style guide.
+See their file naming convention [here](https://github.com/airbnb/javascript/tree/master/react#naming).

 ### Disclaimer
 FreeAnime.tv does not store or serve any content from its servers.
 All contents are provided by non-affiliated third parties.